StephanHCB/go-autumn-logging/README.md

 Pluggable logging support for go-autumn.

-## About go-autumn

-A collection of libraries for [enterprise microservices](https://github.com/StephanHCB/go-mailer-service/blob/master/README.md) in golang that
-- is heavily inspired by Spring Boot / Spring Cloud
-- is very opinionated
-- names modules by what they do
-- unlike Spring Boot avoids certain types of auto-magical behaviour
-- is not a library monolith, that is every part only depends on the api parts of the other components at most, and the api parts do not add any dependencies.

-Fall is my favourite season, so I'm calling it go-autumn.

 ## About go-autumn-logging

 An interface for pluggable logging support with context integration.

-This module has zero dependencies, it just provides an interface and a global singleton that is externally supplied with an implementation of said interface.
+This module has zero dependencies, it just provides an interface and global singletons that are externally supplied with an implementation of said interface.

 Any library or go-autumn module that wants to use context-aware logging should depend on this